 The pace of consumer spending in America is on the uptick‚ with borrowers in May racking up debt at a faster rate than they have in over a year.

-Our Los Angeles bankruptcy lawyers know that generally speaking‚ this is viewed as a good thing.
+Our Woodland Hills bankruptcy lawyers know that generally speaking‚ this is viewed as a good thing.
 It means that consumer confidence is higher‚ as people tend to borrow less when they worry they won’t be able to pay it back.

 Still‚ a rise in debt can end up spelling trouble for some.
 There is always the possibility that people may overestimate their ability to repay those debts.
 That’s where people run into trouble that might require assistance from a bankruptcy lawyer.
 In some instances‚ we may be able to help you avoid filing.
 In other cases‚ it truly is the best way to put yourself in an overall stronger financial position to be able to provide for short-term expenses and save for long-term goals‚ such as retirement.